kecik-framework/kecik/README.md

 ####**url()**

-$this function use for get link of assets file for images.
+This function use for get link of assets file for images.
 ```php
 url()
 ```